novum-engineering/novum-cloud-api-examples/README.md

 do not forget to install the basic setup to run your .ts files

-sudo apt install nodejs
+´sudo apt install nodejs´
-sudo apt install ts-node
+´sudo apt install ts-node´

-sudo apt install yarn
+´sudo apt install yarn´
-sudo apt install npm
+´sudo apt install npm´